Xert Full Glossary with Description

 • MPA is a real phenomenon.
 Although research has previously described the idea that power reduces with fatigue, Xert is the first model ever to quantify it during intermittent exercise and apply it for analysis and for training prescription.

-2. Fatigue increases strain
+2. Fatigue increases strain (e.g. XSS)

-• Fatigue makes things more difficult and the closer you work to MPA, the greater the strain.
+• Fatigue makes riding more difficult and the closer you work to MPA, the greater the strain.
 Reaching your physical limits of power isn’t easy and the instances that these occur during exercise are infrequent and in many cases, avoided by athletes.

 • Fitness Breakthrough

-A fitness breakthrough is achieved when your power reaches or surpasses MPA for longer than 5 seconds during an activity.
-It typically represents a maximal effort.
-When a fitness breakthrough is seen in your data your fitness signature is extracted and updated.
-Most of the time, if your breakthrough included moments where your power exceeded MPA, you receive a medal and one or more of your Fitness Signature parameters increases.
-If you came very close but didn’t surpass your MPA, your Fitness Signature may decline.
-This is a near breakthrough, or colloquially a fakethrough.
+When a fitness breakthrough is seen in your data, your fitness signature is extracted and updated.
+Most of the time, if your breakthrough included moments where your power exceeded MPA, you receive a medal on your Garmin MPA or a breakthrough notification in Xert EBC.
+Depending on your effort, one or more of your Fitness Signature parameters may increase.

 • Fitness Signature

-The three fitness values are used to calculate MPA interactively on your activities.
 Your fitness signature is shown at the bottom of the page on each Activity Details page:

 Your Fitness Signature is a foundational aspect of the Xert system.